etenlab/docs/docs/DevTeam/paranext-extension.md

     ">`;
 ```

-Removing from `web-view.service.ts` line with
+- remove from `web-view.service.ts` line with
 ```
   delete window.XMLHttpRequest;
 ```

-After that the extendion can be buit and started, so we breaked through initSqlJs().
+After that the extention can be buit and started, so we breaked through initSqlJs().
-But when i try to move further and uncmment the next line at `data-source.ts`
+But when i try to move further and uncomment the next line at `data-source.ts`
 ```
 return new DataSource(opts)
 ```